Funding Landscape Answers

 Federal workforce development funding in 2026 totals more than $8 billion.
 This guide covers WIOA formula grants, DOL discretionary programs, registered apprenticeship, SNAP E&T, sector partnerships, and the new Workforce Pell Grants launching July 2026.

-Solar Energy Grants and Funding in 2026: Federal Programs, State Incentives, and What Is Still Open
+Solar Energy Funding in 2026: What Is Open, Paused, and Still Worth Checking

 Arts and Culture Grants in 2026: NEA, NEH, State Arts Councils, and Foundation Funding